DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

             - network capabilities
             - storage capacity
         - HPCs often implement real-time OS (RTOS)
+        - A real-time operating system (RTOS) is designed to process or handle data as it arrives on the system with minimal latency or delay.
+An RTOS is usually stored on read-only memory (ROM) and is designed to operate in a hard real-time or soft real-time condition.
         - HPC systems are often rented, leased or shared, which can limit the effectiveness of firewalls and invalidate air gap solutions
         - Securing HPC systems:
             - deploy head nodes and route all outside traffic through them, isolating parts of a system
             - "fingerprint" HPC systems to understand use, and detect anomalous behavior
 - 3.5.14 Edge computing systems
     - **Edge computing**: philosophy of network design where data and compute resources are located as close as possible, at or near the network edge, to optimize bandwidth use while minimizing latency
+    - In edge computing, the intelligence and processing are contained within each device.
+Thus, rather than having to send data off to a master processing entity, each device can process its own data locally.
         - Securing edge computing:
             - this technology creates additional network edges that result in increased levels of complexity
             - visibility, control, and correlation requires a Zero Trust access-based approach to address security on the LAN edge, WAN edge and cloud edge, as well as network management